fhdiaze/tix/doc/funcspec.md

 ## Overview

-### Rules

-- It should be blazingly fast
+tix has the next values:

+- Correctness is the most important feature
+- Speed is the second most important feature
+- Low Memory footprint but speed first
 - All the UI should be text like
 - Based on vim modes
 - The screen space should be optimized.
 - Keyboard navigation first, mouse navigation second.
   - vim everywhere, vim first
   - All the UI element are vim-like.
 - All the elements should keep the same font size
-- Consistent font size
+- Fuzzy matching for autocomplete

 ## Scenarios

 ### Scenario 1

 ## Docks